Limitations on quantum key repeaters for all key correlated states: Introduction

-Here, we study the amount of private randomness in generic local independent states.
-The latter states are bipartite states $\alpha_{AA'B'}$ possessing one bit of ideal randomness accessible via the measurement in computational basis on system $A$.
+possessing one bit of ideal randomness accessible via the measurement in the computational basis on system $A$.
 The other party, holding system $B'$ is honest in this scenario.
 We consider a random local independent state and prove that, given large enough systems $d_s$ of $A'$ and $B'$, in the above-mentioned scenarios, the localisable private randomness $R_A$ at the system of Alice is bounded as follows:

-and this rate is achievable for asymptotically growing dimension of the shielding system at $A'$, $d_s$, in all the four scenarios.
+and this rate is achievable for asymptotically growing dimension of the shielding system at $A'$, $d_s$, in all four scenarios.

 The remainder of the manuscript is organized as follows.
 Section \ref{sec:technical} is devoted to technical facts and definitions used throughout the rest of the manuscript.
-Section \ref{sec:main} provides the bounds on key repeater rate in terms of distillable entanglement and the Renyi relative entropy of entanglement.
+Section \ref{sec:main} provides the bounds on key repeater rate in terms of distillable entanglement and the R\'enyi relative entropy of entanglement.
 Section \ref{sec:key_bound} presents a simple bound on the distillable key of a random private state.
-In Section \ref{sec:ibits} we also provide bounds on private randomness for a generic independent state.
-We finalize the manuscript by short discussion Section \ref{sec:discussion}.
-The Appendix contains the bound on the distillable key, which is formulated using an arbitrary state as a proxy in the relative entropy formulas.
-It also contains a short description of the main facts staying behind the randomization technique used in Section \ref{sec:key_bound}.
+In Section \ref{sec:ibits}, we also provide bounds on private randomness for a generic independent state.
+We finalize the manuscript with a short discussion in Section \ref{sec:discussion}.